cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ## Prime-Order Group {#pog}

 In this document, we assume the construction of an additive, prime-order group `Group` for performing all mathematical operations.
+In prime-order groups, any element can generate the other elements of the group.
+Usually, one element is fixed and defined as the group generator.
 Such groups are uniquely determined by the choice of the prime `p` that defines the order of the group.
 (There may, however, exist different representations of the group for a single `p`. {{ciphersuites}} lists specific groups which